Fleuronic/WorkflowDemo/README.md

 * How to update its internal state given an action
 * What to output upon an action that completes the workflow

-In other instances, the state may also include asynchronous workers, which have their own state and are typically can be started as the result of an action.
+(In many cases, the state may also include asynchronous workers, which have their own state and are typically can be started as the result of an action.)

 ```swift
 extension Counter {